satfra/cosmolattice-parallelization/slides.md

 <v-click at=3>

 **CPU**:
- <span class="font-bold" color="green">Sequential access pattern</span> allows for caching of subsequent operations of a single thread.
+ <span class="font-bold" color="green">Cashed access pattern</span> allows for caching of subsequent operations of a single thread.
 </v-click>

 <v-click at=4>